Initial configuration

 Overview

-Once Total Shift Left is installed (Cloud or self-hosted), a quick initial setup ensures your environment is ready for smooth test creation, execution, and collaboration.
+Once Shift-Left API is installed (Cloud or self-hosted), a quick initial setup ensures your environment is ready for smooth test creation, execution, and collaboration.

 If you haven’t installed yet, start with Getting started.